abhishekarya1/Hash-Define-myNotes/content/microservices/patterns.md

 ### Event Sourcing
 Event-driven architecture[^2] allows services to be decoupled from each other.
 Instead of calling another service directly, we can publish event messages to a centralized Event Bus and other subscribed services receive that event and update their state.
 Ex - MQs and Kafka Topics.

 In Event Sourcing, microservices persist each stage change (_event_) in an event store, which is a datastore of all events in the system.
+The other services can then "react" to these state changes.

 The event store also behaves like a message broker.
 It provides an API that enables services to subscribe to events.
 When a service saves an event in the event store, it is delivered to all interested subscribers, who then replay it to update their respective states.

+Use Case: implementing Choreography Saga.

 https://microservices.io/patterns/data/event-sourcing.html